MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityWaterDataModel/WaterInstrument.md

 ---
-title: WaterInstrument in Cloud for Sustainability water data model
+title: WaterInstrument in Microsoft for Sustainability water data model
 description: Stores the information related to the devices or instruments tracking water in the organization.
 author: lsuresh
 ms.service: common-data-model